 Mission: Singing Rooster supplies U.S. and other international markets with gourmet Haitian coffee (green or roasted), chocolate bars or cacao (for chocolate-making) and art (for fair trade retailers, nonprofit fundraising).
-Join us – we’re a social enterprise nonprofit with a big heart.
+Join us – we’re a social enterprise nonprofit who means business.
 We partner commercially with small producers in Haiti to build better businesses while simultaneously re-introducing the world to fabulous Haitian products.

 Key Corporate Milestones

 Premium Prices: Without Singing Rooster, farmer cooperatives are forced to compete with local traders from Haiti and the Dominican Republic, who purchase export quality crops at low prices.